sreekarsudireddy/LinedTextDiv-JQueryPlugin/README.md

-# Lined Text Div using JQuery
+# Lined Div or Pre using JQuery

 A [JQuery](http://jquery.com/) plugin that replaces the div or pre in the DOM with UI with line numbers and editor.
 This works with multiple div's or pre's and have multiple themes (coming soon).